dynamsoft-docs/document-viewer-docs/api/errorlist.md

  -80050     | DDV.Core.init() has not been set up yet.
  -80051     | DDV.Core.init() has not been completed.
  -80052     | *XXX(API)*: Resource is not found from the specified engineResourcePath.
+ -80053     | *XXX(API)*: The resource version at the specified engineResourcePath does not match this version of Dynamsoft Document Viewer.

 ## Common Errors